Wise Woman Ezine with herbalist Susun Weed

 by JoAnne Dodgson

-author of MoonDance Journal, Walking the Spiral Path, and Gifts of the Grandmother
+author of Unleashing Love, MoonDance Journal, Walking the Spiral Path, Gifts of the Grandmother, and Cocooning.

 She came on the waters, traveling many miles and many moons on a wooden raft bound with sinew and vines. the Art of Cindy Thorrington HaggertyAttentive to every sound and sight and smell, she searched along the shore for signs of the villages she'd seen in her dreams.
 Grandmother knew the people were hungry.
 She'd seen the rippling effects of their fears.
 Guided by her visions, Grandmother followed the currents of the wild waters, carrying bundles of ancient medicines for those calling to her from these faraway lands.